suryakarun/stock_data_pipeline/README.md

 # Dockerized Stock Data Pipeline with Apache Airflow

-A production-ready data pipeline that automatically fetches, processes, and stores stock market data using Apache Airflow and PostgreSQL, all containerized with Docker.
+This project is a stock data pipeline built using Apache Airflow and PostgreSQL, all running inside Docker containers.
+It automatically fetches stock market data from the Alpha Vantage API, stores it in a database, and makes it easy to monitor and manage.

 ## 🎯 Features